leanflutter/auto_updater/README.md

 6hwAwkb2o4IqVE/D56ipIBshIqCH8rk=
 ```

-Update the obtained new signature to the value of the `sparkle:edSignature` attribute of the `enclosure` node of the `appcast.xml` file.
+Update the obtained new signature to the value of the `sparkle:dsaSignature` attribute of the `enclosure` node of the `appcast.xml` file.

 #### Distributing